yeeet0421/310_final/readme.md

 5. **Download Results** - Download analysis results for the resume analysis job
 6. **Match Resume with Job Details** - Analyze the match between the uploaded resume and the provided job information

-To use the CLI, simply run the provided Python script and follow the on-screen prompts:
+To use the CLI, follow the instructions in `/docker/_readme.txt` file to run docker and simply run the provided Python script and follow the on-screen prompts:

 ```
-python main.py
+python3 main.py
 ```

 ### Job Matching Process

-When using the "Upload Resume" option, you'll be prompted to provide:
+When using the `Upload Resume` option, you'll be prompted to provide:
 - User ID for tracking
 - Your resume PDF file name
 The system will then return the jobid for the uploaded resume.
 In the lambda function, the system does the following: